University of Leeds

 Example below based on all graduates of Healthcare Science (Cardiac Physiology) BSc (Hons) at University of Leeds

 We use a range of assessment methods to assess your clinical and professional skills.
-These include presentations, group assessments, unseen examinations, practical skills examinations, seen examinations, along with essays and clinical practice profiles of evidence.
-You’ll need to demonstrate the knowledge and application of standard concepts, information and techniques relevant to the discipline, as well as your emerging abilities, skills and competencies.
+A range of assessments are utilised to reflect the range of learning outcomes in the programme and specific modules.
+This enables you to demonstrate your capabilities and achievements and take into account individual assessment strengths.
+Academic assessments across the three years include presentations, group assessments, unseen examinations, practical skills examinations, seen examinations, along with essays and clinical practice profiles of evidence.
+You will need to demonstrate the knowledge and application of standard concepts, information and techniques relevant to the discipline, as well as your emerging abilities, skills and competencies.
 You need to be able to draw on a wide variety of material and be able to evaluate and criticise received opinion.

 Entry Requirements / Admissions